dojo/docs/dojox/grid/EnhancedGrid.rst

               rowSelector: '20px'},
             document.createElement('div'));

-          // append the new grid to the div dojo.byId("gridDiv").appendChild(grid.domNode);
+          //append the new grid to the div dojo.byId("gridDiv").appendChild(grid.domNode);

           // Call startup() to render the grid